If you’re just starting a new blog, you’re going to love this post!

 Download Grammarly for free today!

 So, the very first thing that is recommended when once you decide to start a blogging website is to determine a very specific niche.
-This is your audience and what your entire blogging website will be based off.

 By definition a ‘niche’ is: